Acreage Crop Reporting Streamlining Initiative (ACRSI)

 - If your AIP is participating in ACRSI, and you choose to provide your acreage report to your crop insurance agent, your data will be electronically transmitted to FSA.

-How do I find a participating third-party service provider?
+What is a participating third-party service provider?

 Do producers who participate in ACRSI receive any financial gain and/or program inclusion that I am unable to obtain at this time?